 Global warming from carbon dioxide is a worldwide problem for the environment.
 It is essential for our own and our children's future that CO2 emissions from people and industry are reduced quickly and significantly.
 The commitment at the Climate Agreement in Paris was to keep the average temperature increase below 2°C.

 Trees are extremely helpful in removing CO2 from the air and therefore in cooling.
 Duvel Moortgat is actively involved in reforestation projects, in Belgium and other parts of the world (Zambia, Africa).
-In 2018 we donated €100,000 to WeForest and Bos+ who, as expert organizations, are helping to plant trees in the right places.
+In 2018 we donated the first €100,000 to WeForest and Bos+ who, as expert organizations, are helping to plant trees in the right places.